honeybutter008/TicTacKnow/README.md

 # TicTacKnow_EpicTwist
-It is blend of strategic gameplay with the interactive, revealing nature of the Truth or Dare prompts, encapsulating the unique aspect of the tic-tac-toe.
-Players aim to align three symbols in a row while earning points to unlock Truth or Dare challenges.
-The first to five points activates the mini-game, where the winner chooses between answering a question or completing a dare.
-This blend of strategy and social fun makes Tic-Tac-Know a fresh and engaging option for gatherings and casual play.
+Tic-Tac-Know is a creative and engaging twist on the classic game of Tic Tac Toe, designed to blend the simplicity of traditional gameplay with the excitement of Truth or Dare.
+It aims to enhance the traditional game with an element of surprise and personal engagement.
+By integrating Truth or Dare challenges, players are given the opportunity to share personal insights or take on amusing dares, making the game more dynamic and enjoyable.

 <------------------------- GAME OVERVIEW --------------------------------------->